MikuCV01/MikuCV01/README.md

 i lov pangcaeks

-istp trans gayzo who loves rarepairs crackpairs and multishipping
+istp trans gayzo who loves rarepairs crackpairs and multishipping also im a complete idiot when it comes to socializing so if you wanna be friends then straight up tell me lol

 pro/com shippers, mcyt fans, roblox players and people under 15 dni